 The form of the oath has changed several times since that first act of Congress.
 During the Civil War, Congress mandated that the oath bar from office anyone who had been disloyal to the Union.
 Eventually, those elements of the “iron-clad” oath were dropped during revisions in 1868, 1871, and 1884.
 The oath used today has not changed since 1966 and is prescribed in Title 5, Section 3331 of the United States Code.
 It reads: “I, AB, do solemnly swear (or affirm) that I will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I will bear true faith and allegiance to the same; that I take this obligation freely, without any mental reservation or purpose of evasion, and that I will well and faithfully discharge the duties of the office on which I am about to enter.
 So help me God.”
 In contrast to the presidential oath, where it’s used only by tradition, the phrase “so help me God” has been part of the official oath of office for non-presidential offices since 1862.

 Representatives usually take their oath during the first day of a new Congress, when the House organizes itself.
 After the Speaker is elected, the Member with the longest continuous service (the Dean of the House) administers the oath to the Speaker.
-This tradition originated in the British House of Commons, and has been the practice in the U.S. House since at least 1849 (the Oath Act of 1789 did not mandate it).
+This tradition originated in the British House of Commons, and has been the practice in the U.S. House since at least the 1820s (the Oath Act of 1789 did not mandate it).
 The Speaker, in turn, administers the oath to the rest of the Members en masse.
 The Speaker or Speaker Pro Tempore must swear in members who miss the mass swearing-in ceremony on the first day afterward; on rare occasions, the House has authorized other Members or local judges to swear-in absent Representatives.

 The current practice for swearing-in Members is an innovation of Speaker Nicholas Longworth of Ohio, who abandoned the practice of Members taking the oath by state delegations in 1929.
-Longworth altered the practice because he hoped the mass swearing-in would better “comport with the dignity and solemnity” of the ceremony and to avoid a potential attempt to challenge the seating of Oscar De Priest of Illinois, the first African American elected to Congress in the 20th century.
+Longworth altered the practice because he hoped the mass swearing-in would better “comport with the dignity and solemnity” of the ceremony and, according to some historical accounts, to avoid a potential attempt to challenge the seating of Oscar De Priest of Illinois, the first African American elected to Congress in the 20th century.
 While subsequent Speakers went back to the original method, in 1937 Speaker William B. Bankhead chose to return to the en masse swearing-in and this has remained the practice.
 Since the 80th Congress (1947–1949), Members have also been required to sign an oath, which is held by the Clerk of the House.

 For Further Reading